Franciscan Spirit Blog

 Honoring the Sabbath, Honoring Creation

-Recalling a memory from last summer: The sun is beginning its tilt toward the west as cicadas buzz and summer tanagers click from the white and green branches of black hickory.
+Recalling a memory from last year: The sun is beginning its tilt toward the west as cicadas buzz and summer tanagers click from the white and green branches of black hickory.
 We follow the trail up, over the jackfork formations of shale and sandstone, a slow climb along ridgelines.
 My youngest daughter, not yet two, runs up and down the trail, doubling her steps and stopping only to pick up a hickory nut or investigate an odd leaf.
 My oldest daughter, four, skips and bounds along, swinging an Easter basket repurposed for berries.

 We come to a stop, just as the summer sweat is beginning to break on our skin.
 In a clearing cut for power lines, now overgrown with weeds and shrubs, are thorny blackberry bushes hung with red and purple fruit like skinny two-toned Christmas trees.
 We begin foraging, our hands moving with care, dropping berries in the basket and in our mouths in equal measure.
 Our youngest, stationing herself strategically by the basket, eats the most, her lips turning crimson.